peteroupc/MailLib/docs/PeterO.Mail.DataUris.md

 <b>Return Value:</b>

-A Data URI that encodes the given text.
+A Data URI that encodes the specified text.

 <b>Exceptions:</b>